siliconshells/DE_FinalProject_KEH/README.md

 While working on this project our team utilized tools such as GitHub Copilot, ChatGPT and DataBricks Assistant to ensure effective development and deployment.
 Our frontend team utilized ChatGPT to improve aesthetics of our html site.
 The backend team utilized Copilot and DB Assistant to ensure that the different aspects of our projects were interfacing together correctly

 ## Possible Improvements
+Our team considered the possible areas for improvement given additional time, resources and specialized expertise:

+- Increase aesthetics and UI of our site, this was our team's first time writing html code
+- Purchasing higher tier access of APIs in order to increase efficiency and decrease wait times